Hippolytus of Athens: Euripides

 Euripides' tragedy Hippolytus describes the death of the hero after a confrontation with his stepmother Phaedra, the second wife of Theseus.
 Cursed by Aphrodite, Phaedra falls so ardently in love with Hippolytus that she becomes physically ill and decides to end her suffering through suicide.
 Her nurse tries to save her by revealing the secret to Hippolytus and encouraging him to reciprocate.
 Hippolytus responds only with horror and disgust, humiliating Phaedra.
 In despair, and not wanting to admit the true reason for ending her life, she hangs herself and leaves a note for Theseus accusing his son, Hippolytus, of raping her.
 Theseus, furious, uses one of the three wishes given to him by Poseidon, his father: Theseus calls on Poseidon to kill Hippolytus, who has fled the palace to go hunting.
 Poseidon sends a sea-monster to terrorize Hippolytus' chariot horses, which become uncontrollable and hurl their master out of the vehicle.
-Entangled in the reins, Hippolytus is dragged to death.
+Entangled in the reins, Hippolytus is dragged and suffers lethal wounds.
 Artemis reconciles father and son by telling Theseus that Phaedra's accusation against Hippolytus was not true.
 Artemis comforts the dying Hippolytus with a promise to make him the subject of religious practice so that his memory will live forever.
 She assigns a band of Trozenian maidens the task of preserving the story of Phaedra and Hippolytus in a ritual song.

-Versions of this story also appear in Seneca the Younger's play Phaedra, Ovid's Metamorphoses and Heroides, and Jean Racine's Phèdre.
+Versions of this story also appear in Seneca the Younger's play Phaedra, Ovid's Metamorphoses and Heroides, Jean Racine's Phèdre, and Thomas Sturge Moore's Aphrodite against Artemis.